Get clear on all the health plans.

 Students at many colleges today must have a health insurance plan that meets their university’s minimum requirement.
 Proof of insurance needs to be given to FSU or you may purchase a plan (FSU has partnered with Gallagher Student Health and United Health Care Student Resources plan is through United Healthcare) or your student will not be allowed to register for classes.

 Deciding on which health insurance plan your student should be on may require a degree in economics.
 There are so many variables to consider when choosing.
-You may want to consider consulting with your financial advisor to compare the benefits and cost.
+You may want to consider consulting with your financial advisor to compare the benefits and costs.
 Consider the following:

 - Does your current health insurance plan meet the university’s minimum coverage requirements?